Cybernetic1/GIRL/README.md

  * For each generation, rules should be allowed to fire plentifully
  * Some facts lead to rewards

+Once generated, a KB (knowledge base, = set of rules) would be run over many games:

+   * For each game, a positive/negative reward would be obtained
+   * That reward would be assigned to the entire inference chain (with time-discount)
+   * Over many runs, each candidate rule would accumulate some scores

+How the **fitness score** is calculated for each KB:

+   * moves are saved during a game
+   * at game's end, moves (ie. logic rules) are added or subtracted scores
+   * the **average fitness** is simply averaged over the entire population of rules

-In *Clara Rules* (not used here), chains of inference can be inspected.
+Note:  In the inference engine *Clara Rules* (not used here), chains of inference can be inspected.

-### Score Update from the Reinforcement-Learning Perspective
+### Score Updating from the Reinforcement-Learning Perspective

 * For each inferred post-cond, the rule.fire += ε
 * Then for each time step, the "fire" values of every rule **amortize**.